valflrt/fencryption/README.md

 - Pack files can get pretty huge therefore, it is possible that they exceed the maximum file size of some file systems (for example the maximum file size of fat32 is 4GB).

+## Frequent Issues

+- When encrypting files, make sure to encrypt and decrypt them with the same version of fencryption (it is very likely that different versions will not work the same way)

 ## Todo

 - [x] Provide better help about commands